Billings Nursing Home Abuse Attorney

 Contact an Attorney

-Elder abuse is a crime, and those who abuse the vulnerable deserve to pay for their actions.
+Elder abuse is a crime, and those who participate in financial or physical abuse of the vulnerable deserve to pay for their actions.
 You have legal recourse beyond criminal justice – your family may also file a civil lawsuit against the facility that employed the abuser.
-Contact Heenan & Cook, PLLC for a free initial consultation, and we’ll advise you of the next appropriate steps.
+When you expect quality care but a loved one has fallen victim to this kind of abuse, it is in your family’s best interest to reach out to the professionals.
+Contact Heenan & Cook, PLLC for a free consultation, our law firm can offer the legal advice and options for the next appropriate steps.